 Can we see another shot of this ooey, gooey, melty-ness.
 Ahhh…. there we go.

-Rules about this cheese:
+Notes about this cheese:

 - You have to use tapioca starch (also called tapioca flour).
 Corn starch, potato starch or any other starch won’t have the same stretchy quality.
 If you can’t find tapioca starch in your grocery store, you can always order it online here.
 If you have tapioca pearls, you can use a coffee grinder or a high powered blender to grind them into a homemade batch of tapioca starch.